IdentityPython/JWTConnect-Python-OidcService/README.md

 # oidccli
 #Implementation of OIDC/OAuth2 services

+oidcservice is the 3rd layer in the
+JWTConnect stack (cryptojwt, oidcmsg, oidcservice, oidcrp)

 An OIDC OP or an OAuth2 AS provides a set of services to be used by an RP/client.